-2.20 Revenue (cont'd)
+2.18 Revenue (cont'd)

-(a) Marine logistics services
+- (a) Marine logistics services - (i) Charter revenue

-Marine logistics services consist of services provided for time charter.
+Revenue from the marine logistics services mainly consist of time charter income.

 Revenue arising from chartering of vessels is calculated on a time apportionment basis in accordance with the terms and conditions of the charter agreement.
 Charter income is deferred to the extent that conditions necessary for its realisation have yet to be fulfilled.